lbarqueira/lbarqueira.github.io/_posts/2022-03-01-my-first-blog-post.md

 <!--more-->

 For various reasons, I ended up not developing my professional career where I would actually be more interested, more specifically in Software Development.
-Fortunately, for 2 years I have been achieving this goal of mine.
+Fortunately, since 2019, I have been achieving this goal of mine.
 Having a MSc in Electrical and Computer Engineering, I have always been passionate about software development.

 The main purpose of this blog is to share my own experience on those two fields, `Leadership & Management` and `Software Development`: